EmmaBJohannsen/rmarkdown-website-template/README.md

 - Commit and push everything from RStudio.

-- Go see your new website with your own content at https://YOURGITHUB.github.io/.
+- Go see your new website with your own content at https://github.com/EmmaBJohannsen/rmarkdown-website-template.io/.

 ### The blog part
+s
 For now, the 'Blog' link is giving a 404 page.

 If you want to add a static blog to your webpage, go [there](https://github.com/privefl/jekyll-now-r-template).